CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.5 Compliance Management (Requirements Management) .md

 The inadequate implementation of information security can lead to violations of legal regulations or contractual agreements.
 In addition, institutions must observe a multitude of sector-specific, national and international legal framework conditions.
 Since this can be very complex, it can happen that unintentional violates legal requirements or this is even deliberately accepted.
 Example:

 * Many cloud service providers offer their services in an international environment.
 Thus, the providers are often subject to other national laws.
-Often, cloud users only see at low costs and estimate the legal framework to be complied with, such as data protection, information requirements, insolvency law, liability, information access for third parties.
+Often cloud users only see at low costs and estimate the legal framework conditions to be respected, such as data protection, information requirements, insolvency law, liability, information access for third parties.
 ### 2 2 Improper disclosure of information

-Due to the misconduct of persons, it can happen that information worth protecting is inadmissibly passed on.
+Due to the misconduct of persons, it may happen that information worth protecting is inadmissible.
 Examples for this are:

 * Confidential information is discussed within earshot of other people, such as in a talk break from meetings or via mobile phones in public environments.
-* The manager of a department suspects an employee to work with the competition.
+* The manager of a department suspects an employee to cooperate with the competition.
 To prove this to him, he asks the head of IT operations to give him "on the small way" insight into the emails of this employee.
 The IT operations manager instructs the mail administrator to set up access for this without obtaining the necessary consents.
 ### 2 3 Inadequate identification check of communication partners
-In personal conversations, on the phone or even in e-mails, many people are willing to divulge much more information than they would in writing or in large groups.
+In personal conversations, on the phone or in e-mails, many people are willing to divulge much more information than they would in writing or in large groups.
 Often the communication partner is tacitly expected to treat the conversation or e-mail content confidentially.
 In addition, there is a tendency not to question the identity of the communication partner, as this is perceived as rude.
 Likewise, permissions are often not checked sufficiently, but implicitly derived from the (claimed) role.
 Typical examples are:

-* An employee receives an e-mail from an alleged acquaintance of his supervisor, allegedly agreeing to the fast transfer of an outstanding amount.
+* An employee receives an e-mail from an alleged friend of his supervisor, allegedly agreeing to the fast transfer of an outstanding amount.
-* A man in a blue suit with a mounting case gains access to the data center after mumbling something about "water pipes".
+* A man in a blue jacket with a mounting case gains access to the data center after mumbling something about "water pipes".
 ### 2 4 Accidental disclosure of internal information

 When passing on information, it happens again and again that in addition to the desired information inadvertently also other information is transmitted.
 This may result in confidential, appropriate information falling into the wrong hands. examples for this are